What are the Australia visa requirements?

 2. Parent visas

-- Aged Parent visa (subclass 804): This permanent permission allows an elderly parent of a settled Australian national, Australian permanent citizen or qualified New Zealand national stay in Australia.
+- Aged Parent visa (subclass 804): This permanent permission allows an elderly parent of a settled Australian national, Australian permanent citizen or qualified New Zealand national to stay in Australia.

 - Contributory Aged Parent visa (subclass 864): This permanent permission allows the elderly parent of a settled Australian resident, Australian permanent citizen, or qualified New Zealand national to stay in Australia.